redox-os/redox/README.md

 #### Cross-Compilation

-- All recipes must use our cross-compilers, a Cookbook [template](https://doc.redox-os.org/book/ch09-03-porting-applications.html#templates) does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.
+- All recipes must use our cross-compilers, a Cookbook [template](https://doc.redox-os.org/book/ch09-03-porting-applications.html#templates) does this automatically but it's not always possible, study the build system of your program or library to find these options or patch the configuration files.
-- Don't hardcode the CPU architecture on the recipe script.
+- Don't hardcode the CPU architecture on the recipe script (this would break the multi-arch support).

 #### Tarballs